Pump'd

 & Iterations

-The team ended the project after conducting experience prototyping, making no further changes due to time constraints.
+The team ended the project after conducting experience prototyping with no further changes due to time constraints.
+I independently revisited the project to address usability issues that emerged during experience prototyping.

 We initially assumed that users would feel comfortable choosing workouts by muscle group.
 However, testing revealed this created friction for beginners, who often lacked the knowledge to make those distinctions.

-We addressed this by introducing Recommended Plans, generated through onboarding inputs and user progress.
+I addressed this by introducing Recommended Plans, generated through onboarding inputs and user progress.
 By framing workouts around difficulty levels and milestones, Flow offered a clearer starting point that reduced decision paralysis and helped beginners feel more confident and engaged.

 Early Iteration